Does Splenda Break a Fast? Sucralose While Fasting

 What is Splenda?

-Splenda is a popular calorie-free sweetener, often used by people trying to manage their weight or seeking to reduce sugar intake.
+Splenda is a popular calorie-free sweetener often used by individuals trying to manage their weight or reduce their sugar intake.

-Splenda is the brand name of sucralose, an artificial sweetener made by replacing the hydrogen-carbon bonds in regular sugar with chlorine atoms, creating a much sweeter and calorie-free sugar substitute.
+Splenda is the brand name of sucralose, an artificial sweetener made by replacing the hydrogen-carbon bonds in regular sugar with chlorine atoms, resulting in a much sweeter and calorie-free sugar substitute.

-Splenda can be found in a wide range of sugar-free products such as tabletop sweeteners, diet soda, lower-calorie foods, and baked goods.
+Splenda can be found in a wide range of sugar-free products, including tabletop sweeteners, diet soda, lower-calorie foods, and baked goods.

 Watch the video below to learn why Splenda isn’t a keto-friendly sweetener.